 Constructive dismissal is defined in section 95(1) Employment Rights Act 1996.
 It is where you resign with or without notice, because of a fundamental or repudiatory breach of the employment contract by your Employer.
 The breach can be a breach of a written term of your contract or a breach of an implied term, and must be so serious that you had no other option but to resign.
 If you are the one who commits a repudiatory breach, your Employer is entitled to summarily dismiss you.
 If you are constructively dismissed, your claim would be for normal unfair dismissal in the Employment Tribunal, and carries the same basic and compensatory award.
 Generally, you must have two years’ service to claim constructive dismissal.
 This page provides guidance on proving constructive dismissal, and the circumstances in which a breach will be considered waived or affirmed.

 To prove a constructive unfair dismissal, you must show the employment tribunal that your employer breached the employment contract, that it was a significant breach which was fundamental to the contract and that you ended your employment because of that breach and did not delay in resigning.
-Download the flowchart in order to access the links in the Resources column – CONSTRUCTIVE DISMISSAL FLOWCHART

 In constructive dismissal you can point to a breach of a specific term as amounting to a repudiatory breach of contract.
 A single breach can be enough if it is sufficiently serious.